Random Forest

 Running the Analysis

 Click the Run Random Forest button.
-A progress message is displayed during training.
+A progress message is displayed during fitting.

 Understanding Results